prakashkamithe/database-ecommerce-website/README.md

 # database-ecommerce-website
-it is database part of ecoomerce website
+it is database part of ecommerce website